MicrosoftDocs/query-docs/query-languages/dax/dax-queries.md

 ### DEFINE (Optional)

-The optional **DEFINE** keyword defines one or more calculated entity definitions that exist only for the duration of the query.
-Definitions typically precede the EVALUATE statement and are valid for all EVALUATE statements in the query.
+The optional **DEFINE** keyword introduces one or more calculated entity definitions that exist only for the duration of the query.
+Definitions precede the EVALUATE statement and are valid for all EVALUATE statements in the query.
 Definitions can be variables, measures, tables<sup>[1](#not-rec)</sup>, and columns<sup>[1](#not-rec)</sup>.
 Definitions can reference other definitions that appear before or after the current definition.
-At least one definition is required if the DEFINE keyword is included with an EVALUATE statement.
+At least one definition is required if the DEFINE keyword is included in a query.

 #### Syntax